quorten/dlgedit/INSTALL.md

 primarily targeted at a C/C++ compiler environment.

 You can build this program with Microsoft Visual C++, MinGW, or Cygwin, but building with Cygwin is not recommended.
-To generate the proper makefile for your compiler of choice, first open up a command prompt with your environment variables properly set, then run configure.bat to either specify or autodetect your compiler environment.
-Make sure that the shell you are using is the cmd.exe or command.com that comes with Windows natively.
-After that, you can call "nmake" if you are using Microsoft Visual C++ or "make", "gmake", or "mingw32-make" if you are using MinGW or Cygwin.
+Use `Makefile.mingw` to compile with MinGW, `Makefile.msvc` to compile with MSVC.
+Cross compiling is supported in the MinGW makefile, set the `CROSS` variable according to the toolchain prefix when calling `make`.

 Since you will probably want to modify the source code to add enhancements, you probably want to build a debug binary (the default).